beanarchcollective/LoaderCheckBeGone/README.md

 # Loader Check Be Gone

-For my own protection and so yall dont get buttfucked, compiled binaries will no longer be released here.

 See instructions below on how to remove the warning yourself.

 **This *still* only applies to modified MelonLoaders.
 You don't need to be here if you use official MelonLoader releases.**